tbraun-de/Contrib.KubeClient.CustomResources/readme.md

     .AddKubernetesClient()
 ```

-We furthermore provide an implementation for an `ICustomResourceStore<TResource>`.
+We furthermore provide an implementation for an `ICustomResourceStore<TResourceSpec>`.
 This is meant to be an InMemoryCollection of all sorts of CustomResources of a certain _Kind_ stored in the cluster.

 ```csharp